turingschool/backend-curriculum-site/module1/lessons/group_project_retro.md

 #### Project Retro Questions

-* Identify 3 things went well.
+* Identify 3 things that went well.
 Why do you think these were successful?
   * Describe your role
   * Describe your partner’s role
   * Describe what actions/mindsets were critical to these successes